meeranhussain/QuickTips/README.md

 # How I Organize My Data on the Server? <a name="question1"></a>

 ## Step 1: Create Unique Project Folders
 I create unique project folders for each project.
+Each project folder contains a set of subfolders that organize the different stages of analysis.
+This structured approach ensures that all data and results related to a specific project are kept together, making it easier to manage, access, and navigate through the project's lifecycle.
 **Example:** `Ma_gasm`, `Ma_popgen`

 ## Step 2: Avoid Spaces in Folder Names